arangodb/docs/3.10/graphs-pregel-algorithms.md

 There are three algorithms to find connected components in a graph:

-1. If your graph is effectively undirected (for every edge from vertex A to vertex B there is also an edge from B to A) , then the simple **connected components** algorithm named `"connectedcomponents"` is suitable.
+1. If your graph is effectively undirected (for every edge from vertex A to vertex B there is also an edge from B to A), then the simple **connected components** algorithm named `"connectedcomponents"` is suitable.

    It is a very simple and fast algorithm, but it only works correctly on undirected graphs.
 Your results on directed graphs may vary, depending on how connected your components are.

-In an undirected graph, a _connected component_ is a subgraph
+   In an undirected graph, a _connected component_ is a subgraph:
       - where there is a path between every pair of vertices from this component and
       - which is maximal with this property: adding any other vertex would destroy it.
 In other words, there is no path between any vertex from the            component and any vertex not in the component.
 2. To find **weakly connected components** (WCC) you can use the algorithm named `"wcc"`.
-Weakly connected means that there exists a path from every A _weakly connected component_ in a directed graph is a maximal subgraph such that there is a path between each pair of vertices where _we can walk also against the direction of edges._ More formally, it is a connected component (see the definition above) in the _underlying undirected graph_, i.e., in the undirected graph obtained by adding an edge from vertex B to vertex A (if it does not already exist), if there is an edge from vertex A to vertex B.
+   A _weakly connected component_ in a directed graph is a maximal subgraph such that there is a path between each pair of vertices where _we can walk also against the direction of edges._ More formally, it is a connected component (see the definition above) in the _underlying undirected graph_, i.e., in the undirected graph obtained by adding an edge from vertex B to vertex A (if it does not already exist), if there is an edge from vertex A to vertex B.

    This algorithm works on directed graphs but, in general, requires a greater amount of traffic between your DB-Servers.

 3. To find **strongly connected components** (SCC) you can use the algorithm named `"scc"`.
-A _strongly connected component_ is a maximal subgraph where, for every two vertices, there is a path from one of them to the other.
+A _strongly connected component_ is a maximal subgraph, where for every two vertices, there is a path from one of them to the other.
 It is thus defined as a weakly connected component, but one is not allowed to run against the edge directions.

    The algorithm is more complex than the WCC algorithm and, in general, requires more memory.

 All above algorithms will assign to each vertex a component ID, a number which will be written into the specified `resultField`.
 All vertices from the same component obtain the same component ID, every two vertices from different components obtain different IDs.